 You are here

-In 1921, The Duluth State Teachers College was formed to provide four years of training for teachers.
-In 1927, the Laboratory School, which served as a hands on working school for teachers, and a new heating plant were dedicated.
+In 1927, the Laboratory School, which served as a hands-on working school for teachers, and a new heating plant were dedicated.
 That same year, the first bachelor’s degrees were awarded at the Duluth State Teachers College.

 Many years later, the operations of UMD’s medical school and the Natural Resources Research Institute (NRRI) were housed in the Laboratory School building.
-This building is still in use by the university as a research center and is now called Washburn Hall.
+This building is still in use by the university as a research center and is now called the Research Lab Building.

 UMD Comes to the Upper Campus